 “I think injustice is a big part of what fuelled me to become a journalist,” Meggie explains from her office in New York.
 “And it’s that same frustration at inequality that now drives me as an entrepreneur and the founder and CEO of a tech company.
 Our mission at PepTalkHer is very much about closing the gender pay gap.

 “I was motivated by my own experience in a workplace where my pay and conditions were treated very differently to that of my male colleagues.
 And when I raised it, the company didn’t want to hear and wasn’t willing to treat the situation fairly.”

-Although it’s primarily designed for women, Meggie says PepTalkHer has also helped men get career validation too.
+Although it’s primarily designed for women, Meggie says PepTalkHer has also helped men get career validation.

-“Every week dozens of people message us saying that, as a result of using the app and tracking their success regularly, they’ve negotiated sizeable pay increases.
+“Every week dozens of people message us saying that, as a result of using the app and tracking their success regularly, they’ve negotiated sizeable pay increases,” she said.

 “We’ve had one user who negotiated a rise of more than $80,000 as a result of tracking her wins.
 That’s pretty remarkable.

 “Then there are the benefits that we weren’t expecting when we built it.
 For example, we’ve had a couple of gay men reach out and share with us their experiences of imposter syndrome (a feeling of inadequacy that persists despite success) and how they found that the PepTalkHer app really helps them tackle that.”